 In addition, the report compares the team's responses to a group of individuals who also completed Wraw.
-The comparison group is Global Workers, who came from a Wide range of organisations, including both private and public sector workers.
-9K Norm Group
+The comparison group is Global Workers, who came from a wide range of organisations, including both private and public sector workers.
+This is the most recent and updated Global Worker norm group comprising 9000 completions.
+We highly recommend that you use this norm group for all new projects going forward as it is more representative of the global working population.